yimingsu01/CSGO-Player-Position-Prediction-with-RNN/README.md

 - `PIL`

 # Todo
-- [ ] Experiment with more timestep
+- [ ] Experiment with more timesteps and more training data
 - [x] Change hardcoded image length and width.
 - [x] Automate the entire process into a script